What is Periodontal Disease, Perioscaling and Root-planing?

 Now this is what you have been waiting for.

-Well, when pockets get measurements from 4mm to 7mm and periodontal disease is present we know that bacteria is present.
+Typically scaling treatment for gum disease and toot-planing treatment starts when pockets get measurements from 4mm to 7mm and periodontal disease is present; we know that bacteria is present.
 Over time this bacteria forms attachment to your jaw bone.
 It is these attachments that begin to destroy the jaw bone and needs to be gotten rid of.
 The way to do this is with perioscaling and root-planing.
 Your hygienist will use instruments to get into the pocket that has formed below your gum line.
 This is called root-planing.
+It is one investment in your smile that pays off significantly over time.
 The root-planing will break up the attachments that have formed and stop the process of bone loss.
 The root-planing process also cleans the roots of the tooth, allowing your gum tissue to re-attach to the tooth and reduce the depth of the pocket.

 When periodontal disease is present it usually takes 3-4 months to re-attach to your bone.
 This is why your hygienist will recommend you return every 3-4 months, to keep breaking up the attachments and prevent more bone loss.
 These visits back every 3 – 4 months will happen until your pocket depth has been reduced to a healthy 3mm level.
 At which point you may be able to take care of the periodontal disease with home care and return to the dental office for routine 6-month visits.
 This helps to ensure that no further related dental problems ensue.